Skip Navigation

 Available: These add-ons are compatible with Private Space regions, but get provisioned and operate outside of the space.
 Network traffic between your private dynos and the add-on resource sends across the public Internet.

-Available and installable in space: These add-ons are provisioned within the Private Space itself.
+Available and installable in space: These add-ons are provisioned within the space itself.
 All network traffic between dynos and the add-on resource stays within the private network environment.

-Consider also that Private Spaces comes with features that replaces the functionality of some add-ons.
+Consider also that Private Spaces has features that replace the functionality of some add-ons.
 For example, if you used an add-on to provide static IPs in the Common Runtime, you no longer need it as that’s a built-in functionality of spaces.

-Consult the documentation for each add-on, as the provider may have specific instructions for the best method of migrating to a Private Space.
+Consult the documentation for each add-on, as the provider may have specific instructions for the best method of migrating to Private Spaces.

 You can read more about using add-ons in Private Spaces here.